KoenHaagsma/TechTrack-Frontend-Applications/README.md

 The project consists of an implementation of D3 in React and im using React to route and the project is mostly used the get me an understanding of React

 ## 🛠 Built with
-The application is made with React and D3.
+The application is made with React and D3 and using React-scripts to setup the dev. environment and to built the application.

 ## 🔍 Getting started
 Before you can start you need to follow the installation.